AlphaStaxLLC/docker-tomcat7/README.md

 Open Source application that you can deploy with this container :

 - OpenMRS [openmrs.org][10] ==>  example of deployment [OpenMRS][8]

 "leading open source enterprise electronic medical record system platform"

+- GeoNetwork [geonetwork-opensource.org][11] ==> example of deployment [GeoNetwork][12]

+"GeoNetwork is a catalog application to manage spatially referenced resources.
+It provides powerful metadata editing and search functions as well as an interactive web map viewer.
+It is currently used in numerous Spatial Data Infrastructure initiatives across the world."

+ - GeoServer [geoserver.org][13]  ==> example of deployment [GeoServer][14]

+"GeoServer is an open source server for sharing geospatial data."

 ## More Info